 Women in families with harmful BRCA1 or BRCA2 mutations continue to have increasing risks of breast and ovarian cancer in their seventies.
 This implies that intensive breast screening should continue even after age 70.

 Treatment of breast cancer in old women often varies from the standard of care.
 This makes sense for women who are too ill or frail to benefit from treatment.
 However, there are troubling reports that old women with low income receive less, whereas elderly married women receive more, of the treatment that would normally be considered appropriate, even taking account ill health and tumor characteristics.
 One 2012 study reported that increasing age was associated with higher breast cancer-specific mortality among postmenopausal women with ER+/PR+ breast cancer.

 While most old women diagnosed with breast cancer will have surgery to remove the tumor if at all possible, radiation treatment is sometimes omitted and chemotherapy is often omitted.
 For the fortunate majority who have slow growing tumors, such omissions might not reduce life span.
 One study reported that older women with hormone receptor positive breast cancer who were unable or unwilling to undergo surgery were treated successfully with the aromatase inhibitor Femara.
 On the other hand, an otherwise healthy woman in her seventies (who might expect to live an additional 20 years) who is diagnosed with breast cancer that could easily metastasize within three years might benefit greatly from appropriate radiation and chemotherapy, as would be offered to a middle aged woman.

-Under the list of tags below are links to recent studies on this topic.
+Below are links to recent studies on this topic.
 For a more complete list of studies, please click on old age.